The Garden at The Berkeley, Knightsbridge

 Casa Do Frango, Shoreditch

-Algarvian restaurant Casa Do Frango focuses on wood-charcoal grilled piri piri frango chicken, accompanied by other Portuguese favourites, including charred cauliflower, grilled chorizo and excellent pastel de nata custard tarts, made at the on-site bakery.
-Launching this week, the 100-seater terrace at the group’s Casa Shoreditch will be laid out to accommodate al fresco drinking and dining.
+Algarvian restaurant group Casa Do Frango focuses on wood-charcoal grilled piri piri frango chicken, accompanied by other Portuguese favourites, including charred cauliflower, grilled chorizo and excellent pastel de nata custard tarts, made at the on-site bakery.
+Its 100-seater terrace at the group’s Casa Shoreditch is designed to accommodate al fresco drinking and dining.
 Ideal for anyone craving a summer holiday in the Algarve.

 2 King John Court, Shoreditch, EC2A 3EZ

-Allegra has reopened with a heated terrace for up to 40 guests, a snug outdoor bar area and a garden.
-To make the most of the summer months, head chef Patrick Powell and his team have created two menus to be enjoyed outdoors.
-Making full use of its custom-made woodburning grill, the terrace menu will focus on simple produce-driven fire cooking, while the new weekend brunch features elegant reinterpretations of modern classics.
+Allegra will reopen with a heated terrace for up to 40 guests, a snug outdoor bar area and a garden.
+Making full use of its custom-made woodburning grill, the terrace menu focuses on simple produce-driven fire cooking, while a weekend brunch features elegant reinterpretations of modern classics.
 Expect to tuck into the likes of fried gnocchi cacio e pepe; oak-smoked trout with soft egg, shrimp butter and radish; smoked aubergine agnolotti with tomato and nasturtium; and roast chicken with aioli and caramelised lemon.

 20 International Way, Stratford, E20 1FD

-Lina Stores has opened an outdoor restaurant on Lewis Cubitt Square.
-The 85-cover terrace will be partially covered to protect from the elements and adhere to the latest social-distancing advice with one-way entry and exit.
-Diners can feast on new dishes of maltagliati verdi with spring mushroom ragu; and crab linguine with lemon, chilli and garlic; as well as Lina Stores favourites tagliolini with summer truffle and parmigiano; and veal ravioli with salsa verde.
-A vintage Italian gelato cart will be perched on the corner of the square from August, dishing up gelato and sorbetto in a cone or cup to enjoy on the terrace or on the go.
+Lina Stores opened an outdoor restaurant on Lewis Cubitt Square last year.
+The 85-cover terrace is partially covered to protect from the elements and adhere to social-distancing advice with one-way entry and exit.
+Diners can feast on dishes of maltagliati verdi with spring mushroom ragu; and crab linguine with lemon, chilli and garlic; as well as Lina Stores favourites tagliolini with truffle and parmigiano; and veal ravioli with salsa verde.

 20-21 Stable Street, King’s Cross, N1C 4DR